Most Common Reasons for Rhinoplasty Surgery in London.

 What is a deviated septum?

-A deviated nasal septum occurs when the thin wall between your nasal passages is off-centre, making one nostril smaller.
-This condition can be present from birth or develop after trauma.
+A deviated nasal septum occurs when the thin wall dividing the nostrils sits off-centre, narrowing one or both nasal passages.
+This can be present from birth or caused by injury.

 Deviated septum symptoms